dalpaka/clrflow/README.md

 # clrflow
-##### a lifesaver for python developers
+##### a lifesaver for developers

-clrflow is a color module for python like there never before was
+clrflow is a color module originally for python like there never before was
 - preset colors
 - foreground and background options for every color function
 - other text formatting options like bold, italic, underline, etc.